MohamedMohana/my_cv/content/project/Detection of Defects in Road/index.md

 slides: ""
 ---

-In this project, we developed a deep learning model to detect defects in roads, such as cracks and potholes.
-The model was trained on a large dataset of images of roads with and without defects, and was able to accurately identify defects in new images.
-The goal of this project was to improve road safety and maintenance by automating the process of defect detection.
+This project aimed to improve road safety and maintenance by automating the defect detection process.
+In this project, we developed a deep-learning model to detect road defects, such as cracks and potholes.
+The model was trained on a large dataset of images of roads with and without flaws and could identify weaknesses in new photos accurately.

-We used a convolutional neural network (CNN) for our model, which is a type of neural network well-suited for image classification tasks.
-We used the [Keras](https://keras.io/) library to build and train the model, and [TensorFlow](https://www.tensorflow.org) as the backend.
+We used a convolutional neural network (CNN) for our model, a type of neural network well-suited for image classification tasks.
+We used the [Keras](https://keras.io/) library to build and train the model and [TensorFlow](https://www.tensorflow.org) as the backend.

-The model achieved an accuracy of 95% on the test set, and was able to correctly identify defects in roads with a high degree of reliability.
-We also developed a web-based application that allowed users to upload images of roads and receive predictions from the model in real-time.
+The model achieved an accuracy of 95% on the test set and was able to correctly identify defects in roads with a high degree of reliability.
+We also developed an automated application that allowed stakeholders to monitor the streets with real-time reports about the exact location of the road damage, date, time, type of classification, and the accuracy rate so they can directly take action.

-Overall, this project demonstrated the effectiveness of deep learning in detecting defects in roads, and has the potential to greatly improve road safety and maintenance efforts.
+Overall, this project demonstrated the effectiveness of deep learning in detecting road defects and has the potential to improve road safety and maintenance efforts significantly.